Bill de Blasio: Endorsements

+2022 congressional campaign

+In 2022, de Blasio ran for the U.S. House of Representatives in the newly redrawn 10th congressional district.
+After receiving scant support in public polls, he withdrew from the race on July 19 and stated that he was done with "electoral politics".

+2025

+In September 2025, de Blasio endorsed Zohran Mamdani for mayor of New York City.
+On October 28, 2025, The Times of London published an article falsely claiming to feature quotes by de Blasio that expressed negative views about Mamdani's campaign.
+The article was deleted two hours after publication.
+The actual interviewee was later revealed to be Bill DeBlasio, a wine importer living in Huntington Station, New York.
+DeBlasio used ChatGPT to generate a response to the reporter's initial email, and received an interview through his home's Ring doorbell.
+On October 30, The Nation published an article by the former mayor de Blasio about the incident, stating that he gave the reporter some credit for apologizing to him directly, but expressing concern about the state of journalism "in a hyper-partisan era when standards of objectivity and decency are decaying week by week".

 Electoral history

 Personal life

-De Blasio and his wife, activist and poet Chirlane McCray, met while both were working for Mayor Dinkins' administration and married in 1994.
+De Blasio and his wife, activist and poet Chirlane McCray, met while both were working for Mayor David Dinkins' administration and married in 1994.
 The couple honeymooned in Cuba in violation of a US travel ban.
 They lived in Park Slope, Brooklyn before they moved to Gracie Mansion, the traditional residence of New York City mayors.
 They have two children: Dante, a graduate of Brooklyn Technical High School who graduated from Yale University in 2019, and Chiara, a student at Santa Clara University in California.
-Chiara addressed her drug use and depression in late December 2013, in a four-minute video that de Blasio's mayoral transition team released.
+Chiara addressed her drug use and depression in late December 2013 in a four-minute video that de Blasio's mayoral transition team released.

+In July 2023, de Blasio and McCray announced their separation.
+The couple added that they intended to start dating other people, but that they would not seek a divorce and would continue to share their Park Slope residence.
+Since that time, de Blasio has reportedly dated multiple women.
+In February 2025, he announced that he was dating journalist Nomiki Konst.